GabrielGanne/cligen/README.md

 GnuTLS CLI infrastructure.
 Several other tools had been considered but none of them satisfied the following requirements:

-- Produce option parsing code and documentation from the same specification
+- The generator produces option parsing code and documentation from the same specification
-- Works with (build-)dependencies available in the minimal set of developer tools
+- The generator is written and works with minimal (build-)dependencies
 - The generated code works without separate runtime library

 ## Usage